sa2c/git-demystified/_episodes/04-logging.md

 ## Formatting Log Output

-First, let's take a look at the many ways in which git log’s output can be formatted.
+First, let's take a look at the many ways in which `git log`’s output can be formatted.
 Most of these come in the form of flags that let you request more or less information from `git log`.

-If you don’t like the default `git log` format, you can use git config’s aliasing functionality to create a shortcut for any of the formatting options discussed below.
+If you don’t like the default `git log` format, you can use `git config`’s aliasing functionality to create a shortcut for any of the formatting options discussed below.
 Please see in The git config Command for how to set up an alias.